Over the past month we helped 97,584 new car buyers find their perfect car!

 Dodge offers an exciting lineup of passenger cars and SUVs for 2014, including the Dart and Durango, which gets large updates for the new model year.

 Introduced last year, the compact Dart is the smallest car in Dodge's lineup but also one of its most flexible with three different engines and numerous trim configurations.
-Leading the pack is the 160-hp, turbocharged 1.4-liter four-cylinder which returns fuel economy of 27/39 mpg city/highway.
+Leading the pack is the 160-hp, turbocharged 1.4-liter four-cylinder which returns the best fuel economy in Dodge's lineup, 27/39 mpg city/highway.

 The midsize Avenger carries over with minimal cosmetic changes and optional V-6 power.